wanchoo93/wanchoo93.github.io/_pages/about.md

 Research Interest
 -----
-I am interested in developing explainable deep learning solutions, in particular deep neural networks, natural language processing, robotics and computer vision.
-My ambition is to bring the dream of intelligent and autonomous systems closer to reality.
-Multi-disciplinary research.... study ideas from statistical physics, optimization, computer vision, control theory and motion-planning....Applications include the analysis of social media language and cell phone sensor data to better understand the drivers of physical and mental well-being...use the structure of language to help design computer vision systems, for example, Situation Recognition (demo), for modeling how objects are interacting in events using semantic roles.
-Sometimes, I like to work on pure NLP and I have recently released a new dataset for multi-turn information seeking dialogs from documents.
-With AI systems getting better and being more broadly applied, its important to think about how the models might treat people, in similar circumstances, differently.
+I am interested in developing explainable deep learning solutions, in particular natural language processing, robotics and computer vision.
+My ambition is to bring the dream of intelligent and autonomous systems closer to reality by leveraging multi-disciplinary research to study ideas from statistical physics, optimization, computer vision, control theory and motion-planning.

-There is more about my ongoing Master's Thesis [here]().
+I am intrigued by those challenging research problems whose applications revolve around physical and mental well-being of the society.
+In my ongoing master’s thesis I aim to compare the health and lifestyle of people before and after the pandemic hit the world with special focus on risks associated with cardio-vascular disease using Natural Language Processing.
+More details about my ongoing Master's Thesis can be found [here](https://wanchoo93.github.io/teaching/2016-spring-teaching-3).

+I would love to develop systems that belong at the intersection of natural language and computer vision.
+For instance, creating a framework that can intelligently comprehend and interpret the driving environment visuals, recognize hazardous or abnormal scene and forecast the outcome in order to respond with utmost efficiency.
+This is equivalent to envisioning a smart machine utilizing image recognition and semantics to prevent locomotive crashes in real time.

 Affiliations
 -----